Prepare for the March of the Living with BBYO Passport by reading this helpful guide

 Pack Appropriately for Religious Sites

-Since we will be visiting sacred and religious sites during our trip, the custom is to keep knees and shoulders covered in such places, so please pack accordingly.
-Specifically, when visiting the Kotel, girls should wear long skirts.
+Since we will be visiting sacred and religious sites during the program.
+In these locations, it is custom to keep knees and shoulders covered, please pack accordingly.
+Specifically, when visiting the Kotel, girls should wear long flowy skirts, similar to a maxi skirt.
 Tight pants are not appropriate.
-Also, to create a special atmosphere for Shabbat, it is tradition to wear clothing on Friday night and Saturday during the day that is nicer than what we wear the rest of the week.
-Clothing similar to what you would wear on Shabbat at camp is perfect!
+On Shabbat, we ask that teens wear nicer clothing than what would be worn during the normal touring week; this helps to create a unique Shabbat atmosphere.
+For reference, you may wear similar clothing that you would wear on Shabbat at camp!

 Special Items You Will Receive